 Not to mention the enormous ease of getting around the country by train.
 The Japanese also travel abroad a lot, every year more than 15 million Japanese travel abroad, with the main destinations being USA, China and Korea.

-Read too: The 50 most popular tourist attractions in Japan
+Read also: The 50 most popular tourist attractions in Japan

-Some Japanese are obsessed with cleanliness and worms, making it very common to see people wearing masks on the streets.
-Many times the intention is to avoid passing diseases to other people, this is very commendable.
+Some Japanese people are obsessed with cleanliness and germs, so it is very common to see people wearing masks on the streets.
+Often, the intention is to avoid passing on diseases to other people, which is highly commendable.
 The Japanese really seem to be passionate about masks.

 Gossip